cleavetv/unity-framework/Docs/BasicUsage.md

 ## Your first CleaveFramework Project

 Here we will implement some very basic functionality utilizing the framework.
 I will not be explaining very much of how or why this works as I will be going into much further depth discussions about the objects in their own individual pages.
 This is meant to give you a basic overview of how your code might look using the framework's features.
 This is by no means a completely comprehensive view into how you should structure an application, in fact in the interests of brevity I will mix in pseudo-code and take several short-cuts here I don't recommend.
-To see an exact practice of implementing the Framework you can take a look [here](https://github.com/cleavetv/Architect).
-A more comprehensive sample project is also in the plans.
+To see a practice of implementing the Framework you can take a look at the Example_Projects folder included in the repository.

 ### Set up some types and commands:
 ```csharp